 - Climate Change: A Global Reality

 - Environmental Awareness Collection

-D- Day - On June 6, 1944 the Allies invade Western Europe in the largest amphibious assault in history.
+D- Day - "You are about to embark upon the great crusade toward which we have striven these many months..." -General Dwight D. Eisenhower.
+On June 6, 1944 the Allies invade Western Europe in the largest amphibious assault in history.
 View our Generation of Heroes collection that contains living memories of heroes and civilians who served in World War II.

 Citizens of the United States celebrate Flag Day on June 14 to honor the American flag and commemorate its adoption.
 Take a look at our video Revolutionary War Names to see what terms were used to describe those who waved this flag with pride.

 June 14, 1864: German pathologist and psychiatrist Alois Alzheimer was born in Markbreit am Mainz, Germany.
 In 1907, he published an article first detailing 'Alzheimers,' a degenerative disease which usually begins between ages 40-60 years.
 It affects nerve cells of the brain, leading to severe memory impairment and progressive loss of mental faculties. (diSCovering science)